Taming-the-BEAST/Structured-birth-death-model/README.md

 </figure>
 <br>

-Here we have a full consensus tree annotated by the locations at coalescence nodes and showing node height uncertainty, with the width/transparency of the edges representing how certain we can be of the location estimate at each point on the tree.
+Here we have a full consensus tree annotated by the locations at coalescence nodes and showing node height uncertainty, with the width of the edges representing how certain we can be of the location estimate at each point on the tree.
 This is a much more comprehensive summary of the phylogenetic side of our analysis.
 One thing to pay attention to here is that the most probable root location in the summary tree is Hong Kong (under our model which assumes that only Hong Kong and New Zealand exist).
 Hovering the mouse cursor over the tiny edge above the root will bring up a table in which posterior probability of the displayed root location (`type.prob`) can be seen.